2026 Western District Health Service Graduate Nurse Program

 Clinical appraisal tools

-- Include your two most recent clinical placement appraisals (both formative and summative grading and comments)
+- Include your three most recent clinical placement appraisals (both formative and summative grading and comments)

 - These must include the organisation and ward or department where you completed your placement